jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Old Age, Ladder Climb, Final Frontier

 In 55 BC, the Roman general Julius Caesar had a problem.
-German barbarians kept raiding his prosperous territory from across the Rhine river.
-Caesar defeated the Germans in open battle, but the Germans avoid fighting him.
+German barbarians kept raiding his prosperous territory from across the large Rhine river.
+Caesar defeated the Germans in battle, but that's why the Germans avoid fighting him.
 Instead the barbarians used small boats to raid Roman villages in the night.

 So, to protect his society, Caesar had to defeat an enemy that wouldn't fight him.